dsidirop/aspnet-core-dummy-two-factor-authentication/README.md

    c.
 Doublecheck that your SqlServer allows logging both with Windows Authentication and via [Sql Server Directly](https://serverfault.com/a/399871/502822).

    d.
-Last but not least edit appsettings.json and change 'Server=DROOD\\SQLEXPRESS' to whatever your local server is running as
+Last but not least edit appsettings.json and change 'Server=DROOD' to whatever your local server is running as

 1. cd Code